estrover/DynamicText/README.md

-# Component DynamicText for React Native;
+# Component DynamicText for React Native